 10DLC stands for 10 Digit Long Code (often referred to as a Long Number) and is a carrier sanctioned channel for sending Application-to-Person (A2P) messages using a dedicated 10-digit wireline telephone number allocated within the North American Numbering Plan (NANP).

 10DLC provides several benefits over short code and traditional long numbers:

 Protects recipients from unwanted messages as the brand and campaign will be transparent to all parties in the ecosystem.

-It is an ideal replacement for when shared short codes, which present a higher risk of spam and when blocked impact ALL senders using the shared code.
+It is an ideal replacement for companies operating on shared short codes, which present a higher risk of spam, and if/when blocked ALL senders using the shared code will be impacted.

 Improved deliverability rates.

 Much more affordable than dedicated short codes and allows brands and businesses to use a single or pool of local numbers for their messaging campaigns to engage with customers in a familiar area code and still retain brand recognition.

 Features supported on 10DLC include:

 Voice capable by default (must create Voice Account)

 MMS in US and Canada